-- Do the learning goals align with the curriculum intent? - Are the learning goals clearly defined and achievable? - Is the content organised into an effective teaching and learning sequence? - Are the lessons linked to knowledge and skills previously learnt as well as future objectives? - How are key concepts identified and emphasised? - What approaches are used to represent content in different ways for different learners (differentiation)? - What resources will be used to expand and enhance curriculum and learning opportunities for students and facilitate student engagement? - How is student learning to be assessed? - How is data being used to inform practice? - Is there evidence of consultation with parents, carers, specialists, support teams and services, if applicable, to meet the learning needs of specific students?
+- Do the learning goals align with the curriculum intent? - Are the learning goals clearly defined and achievable?
+Is the content organised into an affective teaching and - Is the content organised into an effective teaching and learning sequence? - Are the lessons linked to knowledge and skills previously learnt as well as future objectives? - How are key concepts identified and emphasised? - What approaches are used to represent content in different ways for different learners (differentiation)? - What resources will be used to expand and enhance curriculum and learning opportunities for students and facilitate student engagement? - How is student learning to be assessed? - How is data being used to inform practice? - Is there evidence of consultation with parents, carers, specialists, support teams and services, if applicable, to meet the learning needs of specific students?